nialljmiller/custom-colors_mesa-school-labs/content/_index.md

 ./rn
 ```

-Some synthetic lightcurve should pop up from pgstar
+A synthetic lightcurve should pop up from pgstar

 ### Complete Installation Checklist